-Narberth Food Festival, Pembrokeshire, end September
+Narberth Food Festival, Pembrokeshire, West Wales, end September

 The town comes alive with one of the longest established food festivals in Wales.
 There are many stalls to tempt all tastes and cuisines.
 Demonstrations can be seen with guest chefs and there are masterclasses and workshops to get involved in.
 The festival is brought to life with its live music and street entertainers.

 The annual festival takes place over the weekend at the end of September.
 It features street food, local and national food and drink traders, local chef demonstrations, a cookery school and entertainment, including live music.

 BBC Cardiff Singer of the World, South Wales, mid June (alternate years)

 See if you can spot the next Bryn Terfel at the BBC Cardiff Singer of the World competition.
 Classical singers from across the globe flock to the Welsh capital (Caerdydd) to compete in this high-profile bi-annual event.
 A true test of talent in which the finalists sing their hearts out, it has been dubbed ‘the world’s greatest singing competition’.

 Brecon Jazz Festival, Mid Wales, early August

 The music festival plays host to jazz musicians from around the world.
 Brecon town comes alive when the streets, cafés and pubs feature live jazz music.
 The coach park is situated on Canal Road.